rasibn/rasibn/README.md

 <!--# Hello
 -->
+# rasib.me

-## About Me
+## About me
-- Languages I might use: Go, Python, C++, Rust, Typescript, Kotlin, Java, Lua
+- Languages I am familar with are Go, Python, C++, Rust, Typescript, Kotlin, Java, Lua
 - Environment: neovim + i3

-## Current Focus
+## Focus
+- Getting better at frontend
+- Learning low-level programming with Rust
 - Competitive programming
-- Contributing to opensource projects

 <!--**Rasib0/Rasib0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: